 NOTE: THESE SHIPPERS MIGHT BE IN A 15 MILE RADIUS, FOR EXAMPLE.

-So if you do the math, you have 11 pallets on your truck and you are at $660.00 On the way to shipper # 4, you drop off shipper # 1's pallet.
+So if you do the math, you have 12 pallets on your truck and you are at $725.00 On the way to shipper # 4, you drop off shipper # 1's pallet.
 A new order comes in where you can pick up 2 pallets at shipper # 6 for $105.00.
-Now you are at $765.00.
+Now you are at $830.00.
 This is the pattern of how this works.
 Pick up, drop off, pick up, drop off.
-The more you communicate with your BTN - assigned dispatcher your current location, the more money you will make.
-The idea is to pick and drop multiple times.
+The more you stay on top of providing great service to the customers, the more freight you will have the opportunity to move.

 80% of you work is forecasted to be within a 25-50 mile radius.
 Keep in mind, if we get requests for freight, our contracted carriers are the only ones that get it.
 Ideally, if you picked up 1-2 pallet You will get paid a flat rate per pallet, at published rates.
 That means that you will know what you get per pallet and so will the customer!
-Because this is a new platform, we will be reviewing very frequently to make sure we are competitive and profitable.
+Because this is a new platform, we will be reviewing the tariffs often to make sure we are competitive and profitable.
 We believe with the right planning, drivers should be able to make $1000+ and be home every night.
-The traditional LTL world operates Monday - Friday generally.
 Thanks for working with us.
 Who can say no to making $1000+ a day and not leaving your area?
 (We make no guarantee of any dollar amount, but just offer the opportunity.
 It is possible for carriers to make good money if their operation is ran correctly.
-Carrier's with cross-docking availability can make much more!
+Carrier's with cross-docking availability can make much more!)

 According to our large customers, the idea of using our platform excites them and we are in control of the platform, which means the sky is the limit!

 THIS IN NOT A LOAD BOARD.
-CUSTOMERS WILL SEND IN SHIIPMENTS.
-WE WILL SEND THEM TO YOU.
+CUSTOMERS WILL SEND IN SHIIPMENTS VIA THE APP DIRECTLY TO YOU.

 You will bill the brokers and shippers directly for the service and can get paid quick if you have a factoring company.
 If you don't have one, we can help you get one that can help you!